jamesdiacono/Replete/README.md

 ### capabilities.err(_string_)
 The __err__ capability is called with a string representation of any exceptions which occur outside of evaluation, or of any bytes written to STDERR.

-## Files
-- _replete.js_: A Node.js program.
-Read this file for instructions on its use.

-- _browser_repl.js_, _node_repl.js_, _deno_repl.js_: Node.js modules, each exporting the constructor for a REPL which evaluates messages in a particular environment.

-- _repl.js_: A Node.js module exporting the constructor for a generic REPL.
-This is the heart of Replete.

-- _scriptify_module.js_: A module exporting a function which deconstructs the source code of a JavaScript module into a script, its imports and its exports.

-- _alter_string.js_: A module exporting a string manipulation function, used for code transformations.

-- _webl/_: A directory containing source code for the WEBL, which is used by the browser REPL.
-The WEBL is a standalone tool for evaluating source code in the browser.
-See webl/README.md.

-- _cmdl/_: A directory containing the source code for the CMDL, which is like the WEBL but for command-line runtimes.
-See cmdl/README.md.

-- _package.json_: The Node.js package manifest.
-It specifies the Acorn dependency, and tells Node that the above files are modules.

 ## Links
 - REPL-driven development in Clojure (Stuart Halloway, 2017) https://vimeo.com/223309989